Jenks Roofing Materials

 - Pros: Thermoplastic Membranes will allow a flat roofing system to stand up to sun’s heat, UV rays, and severe weather.

-If you are in or around Broken Arrow and in need of repairs or maintenance services, we invite you to give us a call.
+If you are in or around Jenks and in need of repairs or maintenance services, we invite you to give us a call.